iheartradio/spark-dynamodb/README.md

 The following parameters can be set as options on the Spark reader and writer object before loading/saving.
 - `region` sets the region where the dynamodb table.
 Default is environment specific.
 - `roleArn` sets an IAM role to assume.
 This allows for access to a DynamoDB in a different account than the Spark cluster.
 Defaults to the standard role configuration.
+- `awsaccesskeyid` sets the aws access key for auth and choosing account (yes, awsaccesskeyid is all lower case)
+- `awssecretkeyid` sets the aws secret key id for auth and choosing account (yes, awssecretkeyid is all lower case)

 The following parameters can be set as options on the Spark reader object before loading.